Bob Dylan: 1960–1962: Move to New York and stardom

-Protest and Another Side
+1963–1965: Protest music and Another Side

 In May 1963, Dylan's political profile rose when he walked out of The Ed Sullivan Show.
 During rehearsals, Dylan had been told by CBS television's head of program practices that "Talkin' John Birch Paranoid Blues" was potentially libelous to the John Birch Society.
 Rather than comply with censorship, Dylan refused to appear.

-By this time, Dylan and Baez were prominent in the civil rights movement, singing together at the March on Washington on August 28, 1963.
+Dylan and Baez were prominent in the civil rights movement, singing together at the March on Washington on August 28, 1963.
+Dylan performed "Only a Pawn in Their Game" and "When the Ship Comes In".

 Dylan's third album, The Times They Are a-Changin', reflected a more politicized Dylan.
-The songs often took as their subject matter contemporary stories, with "Only a Pawn in Their Game" addressing the murder of civil rights worker Medgar Evers; and the Brechtian "The Lonesome Death of Hattie Carroll" the death of black hotel barmaid Hattie Carroll, at the hands of young white socialite William Zantzinger.
-On a more general theme, "Ballad of Hollis Brown" and "North Country Blues" addressed despair engendered by the breakdown of farming and mining communities.
-This political material was accompanied by two personal love songs, "Boots of Spanish Leather" and "One Too Many Mornings".
+The songs often took as their subject matter contemporary stories, with "Only a Pawn in Their Game" addressing the murder of civil rights worker Medgar Evers, and the Brechtian "The Lonesome Death of Hattie Carroll" the death of Black hotel barmaid Hattie Carroll at the hands of young White socialite William Zantzinger.
+"Ballad of Hollis Brown" and "North Country Blues" addressed despair engendered by the breakdown of farming and mining communities.

+The final track on the album expressed Dylan's angry response to a hostile profile published in Newsweek.
+As biographer Clinton Heylin puts it, the profile wrote about "the way the Bar Mitzvah boy from Hibbing, Minnesota, had reinvented himself as the prince of protest", emphasising his birth name, his attendance at the University of Minnesota, and his close relationship with his parents from whom he claimed to be estranged.Heylin, 2009, Revolution in the Air, The Songs of Bob Dylan: Volume One, pp. 170–172.
+The day after the article appeared, Dylan returned to the studio to record "Restless Farewell" which ends with his vow to "make my stand/ And remain as I am/ And bid farewell and not give a damn".

+By the end of 1963, Dylan felt manipulated and constrained by the folk and protest movements.
+Accepting the "Tom Paine Award" from the Emergency Civil Liberties Committee three weeks after the assassination of John F. Kennedy, an intoxicated Dylan questioned the role of the committee, characterized the members as old and balding, and claimed to see something of himself and of every man in Kennedy's assassin, Lee Harvey Oswald.